MicrosoftTranslator/DocumentTranslation/docs/index.md

 - A Translator resource with a pricing tier of S1 or higher
 - A Blob storage resource in your Azure subscription
 - A Windows 10 or later operating system able to run .Net 6.
-If it fails, install .Net 6 manually from https://dotnet.microsoft.com/download/dotnet/6.0.
+If installation fails, install .Net 6 manually from https://dotnet.microsoft.com/download/dotnet/6.0.

 #### How to obtain the service credentials